oat-sa/taohub-user-guide/User Guide 3.2/Interactions/file-upload-interaction.md

 # File Upload Interaction

 >The File Upload Interaction provides an interface in which Test-takers can upload a pre-written essay, completed artwork, or other form of submission.
+Usually, these items are scored manually by a human scorer.

 [![File Upload Interaction](https://img.youtube.com/vi/xPIdLTR5mJ8/hqdefault.jpg)](https://youtube.com/watch?v=xPIdLTR5mJ8&rel=0 "File Upload Interaction")